-Pets are like family, so when they get sick, we want to do everything we can to help them get better.
-Hyperbaric oxygen therapy (HBOT) is a treatment that is becoming increasingly popular for pets.
+Dogs are like family, so when they get sick, we want to do everything we can to help them get better.
+Hyperbaric oxygen therapy (HBOT) is a treatment that is becoming increasingly popular for dogs.
 It is safe, effective, and has a wide range of potential benefits.
-In this article, we will explain what HBOT is and how it can help your beloved pet.
+In this article, we will explain what HBOT and dox oxygen chambers are, and how they work.

 Hyperbaric oxygen therapy (HBOT) is an FDA-approved, non-invasive medical treatment that involves inhaling 100% pure oxygen in a pressurized chamber.
 HBOT is used to treat a variety of medical conditions and can be an effective treatment for wounds that are not healing properly.

 Hyperbaric oxygen therapy works by delivering 100 percent oxygen to the body at a higher than atmospheric pressure.
 This increase in pressure forces oxygen into the bloodstream and dissolves it in the plasma, which is the fluid portion of the blood.
 The oxygen-rich plasma then carries the oxygen to the body’s tissues, where it is used to promote healing.